west757/PayLES/README.md

 add in charity contributions
-go through other les variables and see if they apply get combat zone from les
+go through other les variables and see if they apply get combat zone from les advanced version where every single cell in paydf is editable, or that expands to add an additional future and month column in options

 possible:
 create unit tests